bourumir-wyngs/serde-saphyr/README.md

 serde_saphyr::to_writer_with_options(&mut buf, &42, opts).unwrap();
 ```

+These wrappers on the structure fields do not hinder deserialization.
 ### Other features

 - **Configurable budgets:** Enforce input limits to mitigate resource exhaustion (e.g., deeply nested structures or very large arrays); see [`Budget`](https://docs.rs/serde-saphyr/latest/serde_saphyr/budget/struct.Budget.html).